 Managing diabetes requires a healthy lifestyle, regular monitoring, daily treatment and ongoing education.
 Family support can make all the difference.

 If you have diabetes in your family, learn about the risks and what to look out for to prevent complications.
-Your support can help your family member sustain good diabetes management habits and can encourage them to seek further medical help when they may need it.
+The right support can help your family member sustain good diabetes management habits and can encourage them to seek further medical help when they may need it.

-For more information on diabetes and World Diabetes Day activities, visit Diabetes Queensland.
+For more information on diabetes, visit Diabetes Queensland.